Alice and Claude Askew: Alice and Claude Askew in 'The Great War'

 Much later - The Times edition of 15 October 1917, in their obituary for 'Major and Mrs Askew', mentioned that the authors of "The Shulamite" had spent some six months in Serbia before the retreat and wrote with sympathy and real knowledge of Serbia and the Serbian character.
 Claude Askew had been given the honorary commission of a major in the Serbian army.

 Following the 'Great Serbian Retreat' (see: Serbian Campaign), when the bulk of the Serbian army had been evacuated to the Greek island of Corfu, Alice and Claude Askew both returned to England, which they reached by April 1916.
-By sometime in May, after finishing and arranging the publication of The Stricken Land, Claude was back with the Serbian army – now at Salonika, where he was working out of its Press Bureau.
-But Alice remained in London to give birth to her third child, who was born towards the end of July 1916.
-She was also spending the time in England soliciting support for the relief work with Serbia.
-But in October she also returned to the theatre of war and was with her husband Claude in Salonika until about the end of April of the following year, when she went to Corfu to work with the Serbian Red Cross there, under Colonel Borissavljevitch.
+By sometime in May, after finishing and arranging the publication of The Stricken Land, Claude was back with the Serbian army – now at Salonika, where he was working out of its Press Bureau but Alice remained in London to give birth to her third child, who was born towards the end of July 1916.
+She also spent the time in England soliciting support for the relief work with Serbia but in October she returned to the theatre of war and was with Claude in Salonika until about the end of April of the following year, when she went to Corfu to work with the Serbian Red Cross there, under Colonel Borissavljevitch.